spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/namespaces.md

 ## Single Namespace Configuration

-This is only recommended for non production deployments.
+This is only recommended for non production deployments as described in the [quick start.](/docs/latest/spire-helm-charts-hardened-about/installation/#quick-start)